Skip to main content

 Database Migrations

-The schema is synced automatically on container startup via drizzle-kit push.
+The schema is synced automatically by the one-shot migrate service via drizzle-kit push.
 Non-destructive changes (adding tables, columns, indexes) are applied automatically.
 Destructive changes like dropping columns require manual intervention.
+If schema sync fails, web startup is blocked; inspect the failure with docker compose logs migrate.

 Common Commands